sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

   * Statewide Crop Mapping on California Natural Resources Agency (CRNA) Open Data Portal: [https://data.cnra.ca.gov/dataset/statewide-crop-mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping).
   * SGMA Data Viewer: [https://sgma.water.ca.gov/webgis/?appid=SGMADataViewer#waterbudget](https://sgma.water.ca.gov/webgis/?appid=SGMADataViewer#waterbudget)
 ## How to download ?
+The `CropsDataset` class in the `/lib/crops.py` custom library is designed to load the crops geospatial datasets from the local `/assets/inputs/crops/` folder.
+If files are not found the data are downloaded from the [Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) page.
+The custom crop name-to-type mapping JSON file is provided in [a dedicated Github repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide additional files.

 The datasets used for this analysis are the _Statewide Crop Mapping GIS Shapefiles_ datasets for the years 2014, 2016, 2018.
 All the files can be directly downloaded from the [Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) page.

 The documentation of each dataset and fields within is described in a PDF file included within the download of the